fsmirne/LINQPad.QueryPlanVisualizer/README.md

 ## Viewing missing indexes

 For SQL Server, the query plan can also return information about missing indexes in `QueryPlan/MissingIndexes/MissingIndexGroup` element.
-If missing indexes are present in the plan the visualizaer will show a second tab with the missing index details and a button to create the index.
+If missing indexes are present in the plan the visualizer will show a second tab with the missing index details and a button to create the index.

 Missing index:

 ![missing indexes](screenshots/Missing%20Index.PNG "Missing index")